Phil Silvers: Career

 Silvers began entertaining at the age of 11, when he would sing in theaters when the film projector broke (a common occurrence in those days), to the point where he was allowed to keep attending the same movie theater free of charge, to sing through any future breakdowns.
 By age 13, he was working as a singer in the Gus Edwards Revue.
 Subsequently, he worked in vaudeville and as a burlesque comic.

 Silvers next worked in short films for the Vitaphone studio, such as Ups and Downs (1937), and on Broadway, where he made his début in the short-lived show Yokel Boy in 1939.
 Critics raved about Silvers, who was hailed as the bright spot in the mediocre play.
 The Broadway revue High Kickers (1941) was based on his concept.

 He made his feature film début in Hit Parade of 1941 in 1940 (his previous appearance as a 'pitch man' in Strike Up the Band was cut).
-Over the next two decades, he worked as a character actor for Metro-Goldwyn-Mayer, Columbia, and 20th Century Fox, in such films as All Through the Night (1942) with Humphrey Bogart.
+Over the next two decades, he worked as a character actor for Warner Bros., Metro-Goldwyn-Mayer, Columbia, and 20th Century Fox, in such films as All Through the Night (1942) with Humphrey Bogart.
 Around the same time, he played a scene with W. C. Fields in Tales of Manhattan (also 1942) which was cut from the original release, but restored decades later in home video issues.
 Silvers also appeared in Lady Be Good (1941), Coney Island (1943), Cover Girl (1944), with Gene Kelly and Rita Hayworth, and in Summer Stock (1950) with Kelly and Judy Garland.
 When the studio system began to decline, he returned to the stage.

-Silvers wrote the lyrics for Frank Sinatra's "Nancy (With the Laughing Face)".
+Silvers wrote the lyrics for Frank Sinatra's "Nancy (with the Laughing Face)".
 Although he was not a songwriter, he wrote the lyrics while visiting composer Jimmy Van Heusen.
 The two composed the song for Van Heusen's writing partner Johnny Burke, for his wife Bessie's birthday.
 Substituting Sinatra's little daughter's name Nancy at her birthday party, the trio pressed the singer to record it himself.
 The song became a popular hit in 1945 and was a staple in Sinatra's live performances.
-Towards the end of the Second World War, Silvers entertained the troops during several successful overseas USO tours with Sinatra.
+Towards the end of World War II, Silvers entertained the troops during several successful overseas USO tours with Sinatra.